AgentSeto/boardgamecollection/pages/about.md

 ## About the Collection

 This collection features just a small number of the over 200-plus games collected by Ean and his friends over the past decade.
 Included are some favorites, old and new, alond with information about each game.
+The sample election grabs of a wide variety of the games available, with a few mainstay game mechanics included several times.
 The hypothetical use for the collection is a situation in which a board game club is founded at a local library, public or academic, and that this website would be used to curate available games.
+The collection is depicted with metadata that will be useful to both the librarian and the patron.
+This metadata includes number of players and general theme, which regular, non-board game enthusiast patrons will associate with, while more versed patrons may enjoying seeing the metadata on game mechanics and searching by those keywords.

 ## Acknowledgements